kosail/dotfolio/README.md

 ![dotfolio logo](repo_images/banner.webp)

+Dotfolio is my personal portfolio (dotfiles about me?
+Hence "dotfolio").
-Dotfolio is not just a portfolio — it’s a narrative, a space, an emotional experience disguised as an operating system.
+Instead of a standard website, I chose to create a narrative, an emotional experience disguised as an operating system.

-Inspired by Mica aesthetics, this project blends creativity with code — aiming to speak louder than words.
+Inspired by Windows 11 Mica aesthetics, this project aims to speak louder than words.

 🧭 Built entirely with [Compose Multiplatform](https://github.com/JetBrains/compose-multiplatform) — using the WebAssembly + JS target.